 David Unjustly Accused.

-R. G. LeTourneau was for many years an outstanding Christian businessman—heading a company which manufactured large earthmoving equipment.
-He once remarked, “We used to make a scraper known as ‘Model G.’ One day somebody asked our salesman what the ‘ … More
+R. G. LeTourneau was for many years an outstanding Christian businessman—heading a company which manufactured large earthmoving equipment ...
+More

 Slander

-David wrote this psalm in response to the slanderous accusations of those who claimed he was trying to kill Saul and seize the throne (I Samuel 24:9-11).
-Instead of taking matters into his own hands and striking back, David cried out to God for justice.
+David wrote this psalm in response to the slanderous accusations of those who claimed he was trying to kill Saul and seize the throne (I Sam.
+24:9-11).
+Instead of taking matters into his own hands and striking back, David cried out to God for justice (vv.
+1-2).
 Much of David’s prayer in this Psalm is concerned with the mistreatment of a man referred to as Cush.
 We do not know for sure who Cush was.
 Some think he was a member of Saul’s Court and that he had been slandering David to the king.
-Cush had accused David of “iniquity” (v.3) or that he was unfair, deceitful and dishonest in his dealings with other people.
+Cush had accused David of “iniquity” (v.3) or that he was unfair, deceitful, and dishonest in his dealings with other people.
 He also accused David of rendering evil to a man who was at peace with him (v.4).
 David denies this charge brought against him and says to God, “I am innocent of these charges, Lord.
 You know it.
-If I have ever done these things - then hand me over to my enemies.
+If I have ever done these things, then hand me over to my enemies.
 I rest my case (v.
 5).”

 Application

 How should I respond to those who slander me and cause me to suffer for doing good?
 “Blessed are they which are persecuted for righteousness’ sake: for theirs is the kingdom of heaven.
-Blessed are ye, when men shall revile you, and persecute you, and shall say all manner of evil against you falsely, for my sake.
-Rejoice, and be exceeding glad: for great is your reward in heaven: for so persecuted they the prophets which were before you” Matt.
-5:10-12.
+Blessed are you, when men shall revile you, and persecute you, and shall say all manner of evil against you falsely, for my sake.
+Rejoice, and be exceeding glad: for great is your reward in heaven: for so persecuted they the prophets which were before you” (Matt.
+5:10-12).
+According to the world situation as this time it appears that my children and grandchildren may have to suffer much more persecution for their faith than I have had to face.

 Warning: array_slice() expects parameter 1 to be array, null given in /var/www/html/familytimes/includes/rss/esvLookup.php on line 15